Persuasion (novel): Plot

-The story begins seven years after the broken engagement of Anne Elliot to Frederick Wentworth: Having just turned nineteen years old, Anne fell in love and had accepted a proposal of marriage from Wentworth, then a young and undistinguished naval officer.
-Wentworth was considered clever, confident and ambitious, but his low social status made Anne's friends and family view him as an unsuitable partner.
-Anne's father, Sir Walter Elliot, and her older sister, Elizabeth, maintained that Wentworth was no match for a woman of Kellynch Hall, the family estate.
-Furthermore, Lady Russell, a distant relative whom Anne considers to be a second mother to her after her own died, also saw the relationship as imprudent for one so young and persuaded Anne to break off the engagement.
-Sir Walter, Elizabeth, and Lady Russell are the only family members who knew about the short engagement, as Anne's younger sister Mary was away at school.
+The story begins seven years after the broken engagement of Anne Elliot to Frederick Wentworth: having just turned nineteen years old, Anne fell in love and had accepted a proposal of marriage from Wentworth, then a young and as yet undistinguished naval officer.
+Wentworth was considered clever, confident and ambitious, but his low social status and lack of wealth made Anne's friends—her vain father Sir Walter Elliot, and her older sister Elizabeth—view him as an unsuitable match for the daughter of a baronet.
+Lady Russell, a distant relative whom Anne had considered a second mother since the death of her own, also saw the relationship as imprudent for one so young and persuaded Anne to break off the engagement.
+Sir Walter, Elizabeth, and Lady Russell are the only family members who knew about the short engagement, as Anne's younger sister, Mary, was away at school.

-Several years later, the Elliot family are in financial trouble on account of their lavish spending, so they lease out Kellynch Hall and decide to settle in a cheaper home in Bath until their finances improve.
+Several years later the Elliot family are in financial trouble on account of Sir Walter's lavish spending; this had been kept in check while Lady Elliot was alive, but Sir Walter and Elizabeth have since spent without thought.
+At last, forced into action, they are persuaded to let Kellynch Hall, the family estate, and settle in Bath until their finances improve.
 Sir Walter, Elizabeth, and Elizabeth's new companion, Mrs Clay, look forward to the move.
-Anne is less sure she will enjoy Bath, but cannot go against her family.
+Anne, on the other hand, doubts she will enjoy Bath, but cannot go against her family.
 Mary is now married to Charles Musgrove of Uppercross Hall, the heir to a respected local squire.
 Anne visits Mary and her family, where she is well-loved.
-As the war against France is over, the new tenants of Kellynch Hall, Admiral Croft and his wife Sophia, (Frederick's sister), have returned home.
-Captain Wentworth, now wealthy and famous for his service in the war, visits his sister and meets the Uppercross family, where he crosses paths with Anne.
+As the Napoleonic Wars are over, Admiral Croft and his wife Sophia (Frederick's sister) become the new tenants of Kellynch Hall.
+Captain Wentworth, now wealthy from prize ships he captured in the war, visits his sister and meets the Uppercross family, where he crosses paths with Anne.

-The Musgroves, including Mary, Charles, and Charles' sisters Henrietta and Louisa, welcome the Crofts and Captain Wentworth, who makes it known that he is ready to marry.
-Henrietta is engaged to her cousin, clergyman Charles Hayter, who is absent when Wentworth is introduced to their social circle.
-Both the Crofts and Musgroves enjoy speculating about which sister Captain Wentworth might marry.
-Once Hayter returns, Henrietta turns her affections to him again.
+The Musgroves, including Mary, Charles, and Charles's sisters Henrietta and Louisa, welcome the Crofts and Captain Wentworth, who makes it clear that he is ready to marry.
+Both the Crofts and the Musgroves enjoy speculating about which sister Captain Wentworth might marry.
+The Musgroves' cousin, the young clergyman Charles Hayter, who is absent when Wentworth is introduced to their social circle, returns and is rather upset over Henrietta's apparent interest in Wentworth after Hayter's wooing of her.
+However, when Charles Hayter stops visiting so often, Henrietta realises where her true affections lie, and now it seems that a match between Louisa and Wentworth will soon follow.
 Anne still loves Wentworth, so each meeting with him requires preparation for her own strong emotions.
-She overhears a conversation in which Louisa tells Wentworth that Charles Musgrove first proposed to Anne, who turned him down.
+She overhears a conversation in which Louisa tells Wentworth that before marrying Mary, Charles Musgrove first proposed to Anne, who turned him down.
 This news startles Wentworth, and Anne realises that he has not yet forgiven her for letting herself be persuaded to end their engagement years ago.